ewei068/pokestar/design.md

 * Args:
 	* `bannerId`
 	* `ball`
 * Functionality: Attempts to use the specified `ball` to roll on the provided `bannerId`.
 Errors out if `bannerId` or `ball` doesn't exist, or if user doesn't have enough balls.
 If successful, a Pokemon will be drawn from the banner.
 This Pokemon will be level 1, 0 EVs, random IVs, random ability, random nature, base moveset.
 The Pokemon will also have a randomly generated UUID.
+Right now, banner is not implemented.

 **Banners**

 List banners.

 **List**